 Hollywood Way and Vine Street Mortgages.
 The Company entered into two real estate term loan agreements with respect to its Hollywood Way and Vine Street locations for \$5.5 million and \$3.1 million, respectively.
 The Vine mortgage was paid off upon sale of the building in June 2014.
-The remaining Hollywood Way loan provides for interest at Libor plus 3% (3.25% as of June 30, 2015).
+The remaining Hollywood Way mortgage provides for interest at LIBOR plus 3% (3.48% as of June 30, 2016).
 Repayment is based on monthly payments with a 25-year amortization, with all principal due in 10 years.
 The real estate loan is secured by a first trust deed on the property.
-As of June 30, 2015, the Company owed approximately \$4.9 million under the mortgage.
+As of June 30, 2016, the Company owed approximately \$4.7 million under the mortgage.

 Amounts due under the mortgage are secured by the related real estate.
-During the 12 months ended June 30, 2015, while amounts were outstanding under the credit arrangements described above, the Company was subject to minimum tangible net worth (TNW), EBITDA, and fixed charge ratio financial covenants.
-See below for changes in the covenant requirements occurring during the year ended June 30, 2015.
+Until January 27, 2015, while amounts were outstanding under the credit arrangements described above, the Company was subject to minimum tangible net worth (TNW), EBITDA, and fixed charge ratio financial covenants.
+See below for changes in the covenant requirements occurring on that date.

 As of September 30, 2014 the Company did not meet the TNW, the minimum quarterly EBITDA, and the minimum quarterly and TTM fixed charge ratio covenants.
 Availability under the revolving credit facility was canceled in December 2014.
 On January 27, 2015, the bank waived the Company's breach of financial covenants as of September 30, 2014.
 Concurrently, the bank eliminated the previously mentioned financial covenant requirements effective with the quarter ended December 31, 2014 and imposed a new covenant requiring that, effective June 30, 2015, the Company shall maintain a ratio of EBITDA (as defined) to the sum of interest expense and the current portion of long term debt of not less than 1.0 to 1, to be measured semi-annually.
 Interest expense was measured on June 30, 2015 on a calendar year to date basis.
 Commencing on December 31, 2015 and thereafter, EBITDA and interest expense will be measured at the end of each calendar half-year on the basis of the preceding twelve months.
+On June 30, 2016, the Company did not meet the new fixed charge ratio covenant.

-In February 2015, the company entered into a two-year credit agreement which provides \$2 million of borrowings based on 80% of acceptable accounts receivable as defined.
-The loan and security agreement provides for interest at prime rate plus 1.5% (4.75% at June 30, 2015).
-In addition, the Company will pay a monthly "collateral management" fee of 0.6% of the outstanding daily loan balance (an equivalent annual fee of 7.2%), and an annual commitment fee of 0.25% of the amount of the credit facility.
-Amounts outstanding under the agreement will be secured by all of the Company's personal property.
-As of June 30, 2015, the Company owed \$0.1 million under the credit agreement.
+In February 2015, the Company entered into a two-year \$2 million credit agreement which, as amended in March 2016, provided for \$4 million of borrowings based on 80% of acceptable accounts receivable as defined.
+The loan and security agreement as amended provided for interest at prime rate plus 1.0% (4.50% as of June 30, 2016).
+In addition, the Company will pay a monthly "collateral management" fee of 0.45% of the outstanding daily loan balance (an equivalent annual fee of 5.4%), and an annual commitment fee of \$5,000.
+Amounts outstanding under the agreement were secured by all of the Company's personal property.
+As of June 30, 2016, the Company owed \$0.4 million under the credit agreement.
+In July 2016, the line of credit terminated and replaced by a similar facility.